mfarache/jekyll-now/_posts/2018-6-13-Building-microservices-Micronoaut.md

 Traditional approaches are to use a well known address and resolve that via DNS (not really good for latency and propagation).

 Other alternatives imply add a load balancer between services so our service only is aware of the load balancer IP and let the load balancer do the rest.
-This approach is valid if we know beforehand the number of instances the load balancer will proxy, but in a microservices environment the number of instances of services are scaling up and downn, and the configuration maybe pointing to an instance that is already dead.
+This approach is valid if we know beforehand the number of instances the load balancer will proxy, but in a microservices environment the number of instances of services are scaling up and down, and the configuration maybe pointing to an instance that is already dead.
 In order to overcome that the trend is to add sidecar applications together with our microservices that modify in runtime the configuration of our load balancer.

 There is a better solutions which imply that each microservice register itself on startup against a Services Registry.
 Microservices that need to use that service, will "discover" the service contacting the service registry and resolving its ip by service name.
 The only drawback is that we need to modify the microservice itself to be aware of the services registry.